faizalmy/bigquery-ai-hackathon/legal_document_ai_competition_notebook.md

 ### **1.1 Competition Overview & Track Selection**

-Welcome to our BigQuery AI Hackathon submission!
+Welcome to our BigQuery AI submission!
 We're excited to present the **Legal Document Intelligence Platform** - a groundbreaking solution that addresses real-world challenges in legal document processing using Google Cloud's cutting-edge BigQuery AI capabilities.

 #### **Our Track Selection: Dual-Track Approach**
 We've strategically chosen to implement **both Track 1 (Generative AI) and Track 2 (Vector Search)** to create a comprehensive legal document intelligence solution: